mjpost/bibsearch/bibsearch/manual.md

     Searches the database.
 For the syntax of search queries look at the [SEARCH QUERIES][] section.
 By default the search results are listed in a human-readable format.
 Use the `-b` option to show them in BibTeX format.

+    Options: -o {txt,bib,md}

+    Controls how output is formatted: either a text summary (default), the entire bibtex entry, or a Markdown-formatted entry.

 * `arxiv` [<query>]:
     TODO